weiyuan2020/mathnotes-of-xiehuimin/babyrudin_readingnotes/ref/babyrudin1976.md

 Then d(p,,p)<rforn=1,23,....

-d) For each positive integer n, there is a point p, € E such that d(p,,p) <1/n.
+d) For each positive integer n, there is a point p,  \in  E such that d(p,,p) <1/n.
 Given E>0, choose N so that Ne>1.
 If n>N, it follows that d(p,, p) <e.
 Hence p, -p.